 - Estimate ongoing vs one-time costs: be sure you estimate which costs you’ll pay month-to-month or year-to-year, and which will only be one-time payments.

-- Overestimate costs.
+- Overestimate start up costs.
 Many experts recommend adding 10% to your business cost to account for unforeseen or miscellaneous expenses.
 Entrepreneur.com offers a thorough and helpful startup costs calculator to help you begin.

 - Essential or optional?
 While identifying these costs, decide whether they are essential or optional.
 A realistic startup budget should only include those things that are necessary to start a business.